-An estimated 21 out of 100 women will become pregnant in the first year of typical use of female condoms — usually because they don't use condoms every time they have sex.
+An estimated 21 out of 100 women will become pregnant in a year of typical use of female condoms — possibly because they don't use condoms every time they have sex.

 The female condom has a higher failure rate than the male condom.
 Condom failure means it's possible to contract sexually transmitted infections or become pregnant.
 The female condom may not protect you if: